-This acrylic painting is my response to the quarantine of 2020 and COVID-19.
-My art has always been about showing the light, the love, the connection to nature, and the reflection of positive inspiration, and good in the world, and in ourselves.
+My art has always been about showing the light, the love, the connection to nature, and the reflection of positive inspiration (and the good in the world) and in ourselves.
 In a way, this painting is no different.
 But, this time the message is a personal one about me.
-I wanted to dig deeper, be vulnerable in my artwork, stretch my artistic style and voice, and use art as my form of a time capsule and journal to record this moment in my life.
+I wanted to dig deeper, be vulnerable in my artwork, to stretch my artistic style and voice, and use art as my form of a time capsule and journal to record this moment in my life.
 I welcome you, as the viewer, in.

 I've never done a "self portrait" before now.
-It is a universal 'me', but is it you, too?
+It is a universal 'me' perhaps, but is it you, too?
 Which parts are universal?
 Which woman is which?

 Artwork and words (illuminated verse) by Julie Leidel 2020.